anegg0/gr0wing-hugo/content/posts/2013-04-14-why-you-should-throw-your-higher-self-in-the-trashcan-2.md

 &nbsp;

 Your higher self is who you&#8217;re supposed to become once you&#8217;ve fully developed your potential.
 It&#8217;s the ultimate achievement of all your personal goals.
-Anything you&#8217;re trying to improve eventually sums up as this &#8220;greater you&#8221;.
+Anything you&#8217;re trying to improve eventually sums up as this "greater you".

 To put that chronologically: one day, once you&#8217;ve worked your tail off on your social, professional and spiritual skills, the reward will manifest as a blissful fusioning with your higher self.